Jouddeken/graduation-project/docs/design/design-iterations.md

 ### Edit sprint flow
 For these screens I looked at applications where the user can edit values.
 Examples for this are user accounts where you can edit your name, email or other information.
 Examples of this are Facebook, Twitter, Uber, Snapchat, Marktplaats and Instagram.
-I choose to follow the design pattern of Marktplaats and Instagram, where the user can edit a value by clicking on the input.
+I chose to follow the design pattern of Marktplaats and Instagram, where the user can edit a value by clicking on the input.
 After the click the keyboard will appear on the screen the user currently is at.
 The other examples had an extra navigational step, where the user is taken to the next screen after clicking on a value.

 <div class="images-row group">
   <div class="image-item image-item--1-2 image-item--border">